Trailers and sidecars

 Coupling and uncoupling a trailer

-Take care to couple the trailer to your motorbike correctly, following the instructions in the motorbike handbook.
+Take care to couple the trailer to your motorcycle correctly, following the instructions in the motorcycle handbook.
 Before you set off, check

 • the trailer is loaded correctly, with the right noseweight on the tow bar